 Natural killer (NK) cells in cardiac allograft vasculopathy (CAV)

 A central proposition in scientific literature is that MHC-driven T and/or B cell responses play a necessary role in CAV.
 However, we have utilized a novel system of semi-allogeneic cardiac transplants between parental donors and F1 hybrid recipients to provide evidence that NK cells, members of the innate immune system, also contribute to the generation of CAV in mice.
 This finding marks the first demonstration that NK cells participate in the chronic rejection of solid organ allografts.
 Recent experiments have shown that the NK cell-triggered pathway is also involved in the CAV induced by alloantibodies and viral infections.
 Thus, targeting NK cells may prove to be an effective way to prevent CAV in human heart transplant recipients.

-Pig-to-primate heart and lung xenotransplantation
+Pig-to-primate lung xenotransplantation